darkhaniop/a2a-openai-agent-sample/README.md

    uv run python -m a2a_openai_agent_sample --port 23232
    ```

-5. In another terminal, run one of the clients from `a2a-samples` according to the instruction in their README.
+5. In another terminal, run one of the sample clients according to the instructions in `a2a-samples` [README](https://github.com/google/A2A/blob/72b60eb6e6f28284a1d7b3723f4f59057153e7c4/samples/python/README.md).
 For example, navigate to the directory with your local copy of `A2A` and launch the CLI client:
    ```bash
    cd A2A
    cd samples/python